 When the recording is finished, the capture editor window will appear, where you can play the audio you've recorded.

 - 1. Click Save As to open the exporting options. - 2.
-To save just the audio from your recording, click the MP3 button at the top.
+To save just the audio from your recording, go to the Audio tab and click MP3. - 3.
+Click Save to turn your recording into an audio file.